-In Upper Elementary, topics include life science, Earth science, comparative anatomy and physical sciences.
+In the Upper School, topics include life science, Earth science, comparative anatomy and physical sciences.
 Classes are hands-on and follow the Scientific Method.
 Based on initial questions, each class begins with a problem to be solved, a hypothesis being made, and experimentation until a conclusion is formed.
 Students are encouraged to propose ideas, ask questions, and probe deeply into the subject matter.
 Students hone their skills of observation and develop the ability to carefully and accurately record what they see and assess any changes they discern over time.

-In Upper Elementary, students are exposed to word processing, on-line publishing, and collaborative digital communication.
+In the Upper School, students are exposed to word processing, on-line publishing, and collaborative digital communication.
 They conduct independent research using online resources.
 All work on the computers is supervised by teachers. iPads are available in most classes for on the spot research and reference use, as well as for communicating through classroom blogs or discussion groups.
 Students experiment with multiple forms of media to compose, edit, and share responses to books and reflect on topics discussed in their classes.

 - Algorithms and procedures: In fourth grade, students practice the algorithms for addition, subtraction, multiplication and division with whole numbers as well as with fractions and decimal numbers.
 They move onto solving proportions, computing the area and volume of regular and irregular figures, and composing and solving algebraic equations.
 In sixth grade, students study the main principles of probability, data analysis and number theory, applying the skills they have mastered to these new fields.